Skip to content

 func _ready():

-Save the scene as steam.tscn and place it where ever you want.
-Now navigate to Project > Project Settings in the editor and click on Autoload.
-Add your steam.tscn as a singleton, with the node name of Steam.
+After placing the addons/ folder into your project, you will want to navigate to Project > Project Settings in the editor and click on Autoload then add your steam.gd as a singleton, with the name Steam.

-Now you should be able to call functions from Steam like you would normally with the GodotSteam module.
-They will, however, have to be added to your steam.gd script like this:
+While you can call functions from Steam like you would normally with the GodotSteam modules, they have to be added to your steam.gd script like this:

 name = Steam.getPersonaName()